Randy Oda: Career

 Oda's "BART" instrumental was used by the BBC during school intervals in the 1970s and 1980s.

 Ruby released two studio albums, Ruby in 1976 and Rock & Roll Madness in 1978, and then disbanded.
 They released Precious Gems, a compilation album, in 1984.
 Oda and Fogerty's Sidekicks was released in 1992 after Fogerty died, with Oda's credits on the album listed as "Arranger, Composer, Guitar (Acoustic), Guitar (Electric), Keyboards, Primary Artist, Producer".

-Oda composed the 1982 single, "Think I'm in Love", recorded by Eddie Money, which reached #1 on the Billboard Top Tracks chart.
+Oda co-wrote with Eddie Money the 1982 single, "Think I'm in Love", which Money recorded, taking the song to #1 on the Billboard Top Tracks chart.
 It appeared on Money's 1983 album, No Control, as well as Arnold Schwarzenegger's Total Body Workout video, and multiple compilation albums.

 Oda joined his brother Kevin Oda on drums and Michael Politeau (bass) in the band 'OPO, an acronym for its members (Oda, Politeau, Oda), which also means "to lay a foundation" in Hawaiian.
 'OPO produced the album Getaway in 2011.